SupakornPholsiri/SupakornPholsiri.github.io/blog/connecting_zigbee_end_device_to_network.md

   port: 8080
 ```

-Set **permit_true** to true when you want to connect new zigbee end devices to the zigbee network.
+Set **permit_join** to true when you want to connect new zigbee end devices to the zigbee network.
 Set it to false otherwise.

 ## Connecting devices to the network